+What do I wood to do?
+Lhove Tutor

 What do I need to do?
+I have Tutor

+done this Teacher

-I have done this √ and Date Tutor Teacher Check √ Step 1 What subjects do you enjoy studying?
+√ and Date Check √

+1 What subjects do you enjoy studying?

 Think of the subjects you achieve well in.

+-

-Step 2 Ask your subject teachers: Step 2 Do they recommend you continue with the subject?
+2 Ask your subject teachers:

+Do they recommend you continue with the subject?

 Are you on track to meet the pre-requisites or entry requirements?

+• •

-Step 3 Discuss your choices with your Parents/Caregivers.
-Please take note of the costs involved.
+3 Discuss your choices with your Parents/Caregivers.

+- Please take note of the costs involved.

 See Mrs Gibson, Mrs McGough in Careers if you need help.

+4 Check:

-Step 4 Check: Do your choices fit in with possible subjects in the years to come?
+- Do your choices fit in with possible subjects in the years to come?

 Check the course progression page on pages 12 - 13.

-Some subjects require you to have studied the subject previously or the year before The year edjere Step 5 Check: Do your subject choices expand or narrow possible career choices for you?
-Step 6 Check: If you are planning to go to Tertiary, do your subject choices ensure you are eligible to apply for the course you might like to study?
-Step 7 Check: Have you made the right choices for yourself?
-Remember you can talk your choices over with the Careers team, Parents/Caregivers, Tutor teachers, Teachers, Heads of Department, Deans, Guidance Counsellors.
-Attend Option Evening THURSDAY 10 AUGUST.
-Step 8 Choose the subjects you want to do next year in the KAMAR Student Portal Course Selection.
+Some subjects require you to have studied the subject previously or the year before

+5 Check:

+ľ Do your subject choices expand or narrow possible career choices for you?

+6 Check:

+- If you are planning to go to Tertiary, do your subject choices ensure you are eligible

+to apply for the course you might like to study?

+I 1 l

+7 Check:

+Have you made the right choices for yourself?

+Remember you can talk your choices over with the Careers team, Parents/Caregivers,

+Tutor teachers, Teachers, Heads of Department, Deans, Guidance Counsellors.

+Attend the Future Pathways & Options Evening on August 15

+8 Choose the subjects you want to do next year in the KAMAR Student Portal Course Selection. -- --